fk506cni/ij_plgin/README.md

 Binarized image is "\_thrMsk." file.

+Default is "Default".

 ## Additional margin: z

 Binarized image will go particle, rectangle analysis.

-After decision of rectangle for each particle, particles with overlap area is combilned.
+After decision of rectangle for each particle, rectangles with overlap area is combilned.

-Combinde rectangles will be cropped out from original image with additional margin, Z.
+Combinde rectangles will be cropped out from original image with additional margin, z.

 In this phase, overlap of margin may be happlen.

+Default is 2^6

 ## minimum image size: m